 Here are 17 overlooked UX hacks for an e-commerce website-

 1. Professional Web Design

 People have now become more aware of the quality of products and services they use, making it very important to provide your customers with a professionally-designed website that feels clean and uncluttered.
-Always try to get your design from a web design company which specializes in the art.
+Always try to get your design from a web design company that specializes in the art.
 This will make them hang around your website for a bit longer.
-Lead them to learn more about your website, browse more products, and then eventually convert into a sale.
+Lead them to learn more about your website, browse more products, and then eventually convert them into a sale.

 Let’s take Tim Ferriss as an example.
 Thanks to his simple and straightforward website, this author-entrepreneur was the first to get 200 million downloads in the business/interview podcast category.
 Without having to go deeper, first-time visitors of Tim Ferriss’ website will instantly know relevant information about him, such as:

 - What he looks like (he even got his face on his website!)